 ~The Cottage will be available next in June 2020~

 The following rates apply when you contact us directly:

-$ 2,550/month and $ 85/night for odd nights beyond the final month.
+$2,610/month and $87/night for odd nights beyond the final month.
 If you wish to stay beyond the contracted period and have been granted that approval, the rent remains the same.
-If additional nights are not approved, the rent doubles to $6,100/month.
+We can discuss about extensions further.

-Cleaning fee of $ 75/month for mid month cleaning will be charged for rentals beyond one month.
+Cleaning fee of $85/month for mid-month cleaning will be charged for rentals over one month.
 Final cleaning is gratis.

-Fee of $ 25/night may be charged for additional occupant if sofa bed is used.
+Fee of $25/night may be charged for additional guest if sofa bed is used.

 We accept checks and PayPal.
 PayPal fees are the responsibility of the client.

 To see the calendar, please click on this link and then on the “availability” tab: Cottage Calendar.
 Changes sometimes occur before they can be updated.
 Please call or email us to be sure!

 The City of Richmond began at the Point in 1900 during the Victorian Era.
 Buildings such as the First Bank of Richmond and the original City Hall predate the San Francisco earthquake of 1906.
 Newer buildings mostly conform to the heights and streetscape.